farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

 #### Specify machine name and operating system

-Specify the name you want to give your virtual machine, the folder where its contents should be stored, and the ISO image (downloaded above) will be used to install the guest operating system (i.e., Linux):
+Specify the name you want to give your virtual machine, the folder where its contents should be stored, and the ISO image (downloaded above) that will be used to install the guest operating system (i.e., Linux):

 - Name: `dwf-vm-ubuntu-18-04-2`
 - Folder: `/Users/danielfarlow/VirtualBox VMs`